matiaspakua/tech.notes.io/pages/nosql_the_basis_of.md

 1. **Transactions with multiple operations**: NoSQL databases do not typically provide ACID (Atomicity, Consistency, Isolation, Durability) transactions across multiple operations, which makes them inappropriate for applications that require complex transactions.

-2. **Strong consistency guarantees**: NoSQL databases generally prioritize availability and partition tolerance over consistency, which can lead to stale or incorrect data being served in certain scenarios.
+2. **Strong consistency guarantees**: NoSQL databases generally prioritise availability and partition tolerance over consistency, which can lead to stale or incorrect data being served in certain scenarios.
 For applications where strong consistency guarantees are necessary, a traditional relational database may be a better choice.

 3. **Structured and heavily-normalized data**: NoSQL databases often use flexible and unstructured data models, which can make it difficult to enforce strict relationships between data elements.
 For applications that require a highly structured and normalized data model, a relational database may be a better choice.